tarhaida/GOP-chat-assistant/data/HEALTH AND SAFETY POLICY.md

 ## Management Controls

-ARK Co-Living Ltd has responsibility for:
+GOP Co-Living Ltd has responsibility for:

 * Encouraging active consideration of mental wellbeing as part of the design and implementation of procedures, processes or systems (for example when defining roles and responsibilities within their department).
 * Endeavouring to take reasonable actions to investigate the issues and reduce or eliminate the factors causing stress where reasonably practicable and appropriate (support will be provided to the manager dealing with the issue by the relevant Health & Safety Advisor or other appropriate persons as required).